If you’re contemplating divorce, pause and reflect on what your life would be like post-divorce.

 Have you talked to your spouse about what you want?

-Some people are surprised that their spouse is willing to work with them so they can be happier.
+Some people are surprised to learn that their spouse is willing to work with them to help them feel happier.

 This financial reality tends to be a deal breaker for many.

-If it’s doing more things, then talk with your spouse to see if there is a way to make it happen.
+If it’s doing more things, then talk with your spouse to see if there’s a way to make it happen.

-Tune out the noise from others giving their relationship opinions and posting their happy photos on social media.
+Tune out the noise from others giving relationship advice and posting happy photos on social media.

 Dig deep and think about what life would really be like after a divorce.